Rejuvenate Your Appearance with a Brighter Attitude Alone

 Psychology of Wrinkles

-Namely, certain pioneers in the field of cellular biology could tell you a similar story, only wrapped up in a fancy vocabulary.
+Namely, certain pioneers in the field of cellular biology could tell you a similar story, only wrapped up in a fancy terminology.
 The story goes that we are not like our house cats and dogs whose life span is determined genetically.
 Our genome makes us privileged creatures capable of changing our genes, and we are actually doing it all the time not knowing it.

 Unfortunately, not for the better, although that may change some day as people get more familiar with their enormous potential to affect their state of health including their longevity.
 Nothing is carved in stone in our genetic model, and we are not doomed to stay at this limited level of consciousness.